palladius/genai-googlecloud-scripts/24-gemini25-games/05-multilanguage-word-game/README.md

 1. In 1.4.1, please add the version to "Word Scramble fun" -> "Word Scramble Fun v{VERSION}".

 2. The drag and drop on mobile functionality is STILL broken.
 Actually, I click on letter "U" and I got a letter "U" chich follows my finger anywhere and I can't press anything else, even the reset game.
 This is clearly malfunctioning.

+## still doesnt work...
+1.4.3

+No, same problem. if it helps:

+ the first letter is correctly interecepted.
+I click on 'G'  and now everywhere I tap over the screen, a yellow "G" appears there.
+I've tried tapping anywhere in the row where I took it, but it wont work.
+So it feels like the first action works, the second doesnt.

+If I may suggest a refcator, we could do something like this:

+1. if you click with mouse or use letters -> keep behaviour as it is, its GREAT

+2. If you tap with finger, say "A" in "ABCDE", make A light gray, and turn BCDE pink.
+Those are the only legal targets for me to land.

+3. If my finger touches any of those 4 letters, uncolor all letters and swap A with the touched letter.

+Maybe this different behaviour can have its own code and might be easier to test.
+Just an idea.